 Don’t panic and think you need to start running marathons every week, because that certainly won’t help.
 But walking 2 to 3 times a day if you are normally sedentary, and like exercise, to 3 times a week we move your entire body workup a sweat have your heart rate pumping and push muscles to create that chemical shift.

 Spend a few moments to do research on how exercising your body will dramatically change the way you feel and also the way you look.

 I case you’re feeling down and feeling depressed sometimes all we need is a warm blanket, a warm cuddle and somewhere cosy to sit.
-But the science tells us opposite.
+But science tells us the opposite.
 Contrast showers are a method whereby you have a warm shower as normal, and then you’ll switch that warm water to cold, cool your body down for a minute or two, and just when you become used to it increased tempter back to warm again for a few minutes and then back down cold.

 This seems like absolute torture and this doesn’t work because comparatively is the worst thing that ever happened to you so whatever you are depressed about seems insignificant, it works in the same way as exercise.
 Cold bursts have the ability to optimise our hormones and chemicals very quickly.
-It also changes fat composition and allows body to burn more fat as fuel and increase our metabolism.
+It also changes fat composition and allows the body to burn more fat as fuel and increase our metabolism.

 Pop over to Dr Google lol and have a hunt around about the benefits of contract showers and you may be surprised to find that the things you feel you don’t want actually could help you in so many ways.